Aladdin Sane: Reissues

 Aladdin Sane has been reissued several times.
-Although the original 1973 vinyl release featured a gatefold cover, some later LP versions such as RCA’s 1980 US reissue presented the album in a standard non-gatefold sleeve.
+Although the original 1973 vinyl release featured a gatefold cover, some later LP versions such as RCA's 1980 US reissue presented the album in a standard non-gatefold sleeve.
 The album was first released on CD in 1984 by RCA.
-In 1990, Dr. Toby Mountain at Northeastern Digital, Southborough, Massachusetts, remastered Aladdin Sane from the original master tapes for Rykodisc, which released it with no bonus tracks.
+In 1990, Dr. Toby Mountain at Northeastern Digital, Southborough, Massachusetts, remastered Aladdin Sane from the original master tapes for Rykodisc, released with no bonus tracks.
 It was again remastered in 1999 by Peter Mew at Abbey Road Studios for EMI and Virgin Records, and once more released with no bonus tracks.

-In 2003, a 2-disc version was released by EMI/Virgin.
+In 2003, a two-disc version was released by EMI/Virgin.
 The second in a series of 30th Anniversary 2CD Edition sets (along with Ziggy Stardust and Diamond Dogs), this release includes a remastered version of the album on the first disc.
 The second disc contains ten tracks, a few of which had been previously released on the 1989 collection Sound + Vision.
 A 40th anniversary edition, remastered by Ray Staff at London's AIR Studios, was released in CD and digital download formats in April 2013.
 This 2013 remaster of the album was included in the 2015 box set Five Years 1969–1973 and rereleased separately, in 2015–2016, in CD, vinyl and digital formats.
 A 12" limited edition of the 2013 remaster, pressed in silver vinyl, was released in 2018 to mark the 45th anniversary of the album.
-To celebrate its 50th anniversary, the album will be reissued on 14 April 2023 in vinyl picture disc and half-speed-mastered versions.
+To celebrate its 50th anniversary, the album was reissued on 14 April 2023 in vinyl picture disc and half-speed-mastered versions.